Igglybuff/awesome-piracy/readme.md

 - [xTeVe](https://xteve.de/) :star2: M3U Proxy for Plex DVR
 - [STBEmulator](http://rocketstreams.tv/stbemu) Popular Android app for using IPTV streams with EPG
 - [IPTV Community](https://iptv.community/) Technology and IPTV discussion website, useful for finding an IPTV provider/reseller
+- [antennas](https://github.com/TheJF/antennas) HDHomeRun emulator for Plex DVR to connect to Tvheadend.

 ### Acestreams
 - [acestream.org](http://acestream.org/) Ace Stream is a peer-to-peer streaming application that lets you stream live sports and other content